MockingbirdME/game_md/Dev's D20 version/core rules.md

 ### Linguist
 The character learns one spoken or written language or two spoken languages for which they already know a related language.
 ### Specialized Training, Novice
-The character gains rank one in three secondary skills.
+The character gains rank one in two different secondary skills.
 ### Specialized Training, Skilled
-The character increases two secondary skills from rank one to rank two.
+The character increases a secondary skill from rank one to rank two.
 ### Specialized Training, Expert
-_Advanced_ The character increases one secondary skill from rank two to rank three.
+_Advanced_ The character increases a secondary skill from rank two to rank three.
 ### Specialized Training, Master
-_Heroic_ The character increases one secondary skill from rank three to rank four.
+_Heroic_ The character increases a secondary skill from rank three to rank four.
+### Specialized Training, Legendary
+_Epic_ The character increases a secondary skill from rank four to rank five.
 ### Training, Novice
-The character gains rank one in a new skill and one rank in one of that skills secondary skills
+The character gains rank one in a new skill and one rank in one of that skills secondary skills.
 ### Training, Skilled
 _Advanced_ The character increases a skill from rank one to rank two.
 ### Training, Expert